 Teach Your Pup to Come on Command

 One of the first basic commands your furry friend will need to master is “Come!”
 Always use their name when making the command, and be sure to follow up with positive reinforcement such as praise or a tasty treat.

 As your pet grows and learns, try getting them to 'come' in other situations, when their attention is elsewhere, and get them used to responding even if there's something more interesting than you grabbing their attention.

 Be Quick with Treats & Praise as Rewards

-To get your pooch to respond well when training, it's important to always reward good behavior with positive reinforcement.
-Whether it’s a pat on the head, belly rubs, scratches in a favorite spot or a treat or toy, your pup lives to please you and appreciates being rewarded when they get it right.
+To get your pooch to respond well when training, it's important to always reward good behaviour with positive reinforcement.
+Whether it’s a pat on the head, belly rubs, scratches in a favourite spot or a treat or toy, your pup lives to please you and appreciates being rewarded when they get it right.

 Puppy-Proof Your Home

 Just like child-proofing your house to keep kids safe, you will need to puppy-proof your home in order to help keep your new fur baby safe, (and to help protect your prized possessions getting destroyed).
 Provide your pup with a safe and comfortable place to stay when not being directly supervised.
 A dog crate or pen are purpose made and an ideal place for your pooch to relax and play with safe dog-friendly toys.